greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

 host
 :   The name or IP address of the Greenplum master host.
 Host names are resolved at connect time.
 If DNS returns several results, they are used in a round-robin manner.
 The DNS result is cached and the `dns_max_ttl` parameter determines when the cache entry expires.

+:   When a host name’s resolution changes, any existing server connections are automatically closed when they are released (according to the pooling mode).

 :   If the value begins with `/`, then a Unix socket in the file-system namespace is used.
 If the value begins with `@`, then a Unix socket in the abstract namespace is used.

+:   You may specify a comma-separated list of host names or addresses.
+In that case, connections are made in a round-robin manner.
+If a host list contains host names that in turn resolve via DNS to multiple addresses, the round-robin systems operate independently.
+Note that in a list, all hosts must be available at all times: There are no mechanisms to skip unreachable hosts or to select only available hosts from a list.
+Also note that this only affects how the destinations of new connections are chosen.
+See also the setting `server_round_robin` in the `[pgbouncer]` section for how clients are assigned to already established server connections.

+:   Examples:

+    ```
+    host=localhost
+    host=127.0.0.1
+    host=2001:0db8:85a3:0000:0000:8a2e:0370:7334
+    host=/var/run/postgresql
+    host=192.168.0.1,192.168.0.2,192.168.0.3
+    ```

 :   Default: not set; the connection is made through a Unix socket